lamdera/compiler/extra/readme.md

   !, called at /Users/mario/dev/projects/elmx/compiler/src/Type/Solve.hs:100:42 in main:Type.Solve
 ```

 Now we have the actual usage point where it failed.
-If we want to debug it, `Sanity.debug` helps:
+If we want to debug it, `Sanity.debugFind` and `Sanity.debugFindCtx` help:

 ```
 do  actual <- makeCopy rank pools (env ! name)